heejin-yoon/heejin-yoon.github.io/index.md

 <img src= "https://heejin-yoon.github.io/assets/img/profile_heejin.jpg" width="220">
 <br/>

 Welcome!
-I'm a fourth-year Ph.D. student in Real Estate and Urban Land Economics at the University of Wisconsin-Madison.
+I'm a fourth-year Ph.D. student in Real Estate and Urban Land Economics at the University of Wisconsin&ndash;Madison.

 Prior to joining the program, I received B.B.A. in Business Administration from Yonsei University and M.S. in Finance from KAIST College of Business.
 <br/><br/><br/>